-The Company will initially offer memberships to individuals, large employers, unions, union benefits funds, associations and insurance companies.
+The Company is and will continue to initially offer memberships to individuals, large employers, unions, union benefits funds, associations and insurance companies.

 Cardholders will be offered discounts for products and services ranging from 10% to 75% depending on the area of coverage and the specific procedures.
 Below are examples of the range of discounts in the major service categories: